-TRE continues to see strong interest from clients in finding solutions for these new challenges and we have led several of the newly restructured programmes.
+TRE continues to see strong interest from clients in finding solutions for these challenges and we have led several of the newly restructured programmes.
 This extends also to emerging risks, including cyber.
 TRE's underwriters are fully integrated within TransRe's global cyber team which enables us to provide an enhanced level of service and insights to our client base.
 We remain very conscious of the threat that a poorly understood and constructed cyber portfolio would pose to the balance sheet.
 Following ransomware losses in 2020/21, cyber primary rates have continued to show significant increases.
-In 2022 we also saw a greater effort by several leading players to address the issue of systemic risk with tighter wordings.
-Unfortunately, strong rates also attracted additional capital, including capital into the Insurtech space.
+In 2023 we also saw a greater effort by several leading players to address the issue of systemic risk with tighter wordings.
 Whilst we sought to cautiously grow our footprint to capture the improved premium rates, we did so with cedants that shared and attempted to address our systemic concerns.